don1138/blender-qmm/README.md

 ## Usage

 - Select an object in your view, and click a button to assign that material to it.

+## Swatches
+For swatches and notes, [refer to the Wiki](https://github.com/don1138/blender-qmm/wiki).

 ## Online Presence